 - baby oil to soften the skin

-- steroid topical ointment that relieves inflammation, such as 1-percent hydrocortisone cream or 0.1-percent betamethasone cream
+- a steroid ointment to relieve inflammation, such as 1% hydrocortisone cream (Ala-Cort) or 0.1% betamethasone cream (BetaVal, Valnac)

-Consider scheduling regular appointments with your doctor to clean your ears.
-This can minimize trauma to the area while helping you remove excess earwax.
+Consider scheduling regular appointments with a doctor so they can safely clean your ears.
+They can remove excess earwax while also minimizing trauma to the area.

 To prevent irritation, avoid cleaning your ears with objects such as:

 - cotton swabs